void-kuangyi/XeroSnake/README.md

 * If a snake dies, it respawns with its initial length
 * Points earned when:
   * Snake eats food
-  * Different food may have different points
+  * Different food has different points
   * Other snake looses its life
 * Points lost when snake runs into other snake
+* Snake will not run into itself.
+It will pass through its own body.

 ## Win Conditions